-High-Protein Chicken Sausage Egg White Scramble with Spinach
+High-Protein Chicken Sausage Egg Scramble (Meal Prep Hero!)

 Overhead Shot of High-protein Chicken Sausage Egg White Scramble with Spinach on a Blue Plate with Sourdough Toast

 If you’re trying to lose weight, I highly recommend making your scrambles with egg whites.
-They’re packed with protein and low in fat, making them a perfect choice for a lean, nutritious meal.
-While you do miss out on the vitamin-rich egg yolk, pairing egg whites with other nutrient-dense vegetables like spinach more than makes up for it.
+They’re packed with lean protein and low in fat, making them a perfect choice for a high-protein breakfast or a low-calorie meal prep option.
+While you do miss out on the vitamin-rich egg yolk, pairing egg whites with nutrient-dense vegetables like spinach easily makes up for it.
+Plus, it keeps your meal light, filling, and totally satisfying without dragging you down.

-This High-Protein Chicken Sausage Egg White Scramble with Spinach is not only loaded with nutrients but also delivers an impressive 30 grams of protein per serving!
-As someone who’s 44 years old, I know how important it is to prioritize protein to maintain energy, build muscle, and stay fuller for longer.
-Protein is a game-changer for tackling those last few stubborn pounds.
+This High-Protein Chicken Sausage Egg White Scramble with Spinach is one of my absolute favorites.
+Not only is it loaded with nutrients, it also delivers a huge 30 grams of protein per serving.
+As someone who’s 44 years old, I know firsthand how important it is to focus on high-protein meals to maintain energy, build muscle, and stay fuller for longer—especially when life is busy and the snack cravings are real.
+Protein has been a total game-changer for tackling those last few stubborn pounds, helping me stay lean without feeling like I’m starving all day.

-My personal journey includes being hypothyroid for life, as I had my thyroid removed in 2008 due to thyroid cancer.
-With a slower metabolism, I can’t afford extra calories if I want to feel my best and keep my clothes fitting well.
-But I don’t want to feel like I am starving all day.
-That’s why I’m starting a series of high-protein meal-prep recipes perfect for busy mornings and work lunches.
+My personal journey includes being hypothyroid for life, after having my thyroid removed in 2008 because of thyroid cancer.
+With a slower metabolism, I have to be pretty intentional with my food choices if I want to feel my best and keep my clothes fitting the way I like.
+But I also refuse to be miserable or feel deprived.
+That’s why I’m kicking off a whole series of high-protein meal prep recipes perfect for busy mornings and healthy lunches that you’ll actually want to eat.

 Georgie B Signature